TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/1-Installation/3-configuring-your-ide.rst

 .. tip::

 	By default NetBeans uses space chars for code indentation.
-But as the TYPO3 Coding Guidelines demand Tabs for indentation, you should configure NetBeans accordingly.
+And also the TYPO3 Coding Guidelines follow the PSR-2-standard and demand tabs for indentation.
+	Make sure to configure NetBeans accordingly.
 Open the preferences dialog of NetBeans and choose the entry *Editor*.
-Now, in the section *Formatting*, deactivate the option *Expand
+Now, in the section *Formatting*, make sure the option *Expand Tabs to Spaces* is activated and adjust the options *Number of
-	Tabs to Spaces* and adjust the options *Number of Spaces per Indent* and *Tab Size* to the same values (e.g. 4).
+	Spaces per Indent* and *Tab Size* to the same values (e.g. 4).